Some General Knowledge for GSW

 The GSW site does not work well/at all with the AOL browser.
 If you use the AOL browser, we recommend that you download another browser to use for GSW work.

-When we address a member of Faculty here at Grey school we add the title of Professor, Instructor or Dean (depending on the Faculty member) before their name proper, <Faculty title> <Faculty Name>.
+When we address a member of Faculty here at Grey school we add the title of Instructor, Professor, Dean, Provost or Headmaster (depending on the Faculty member) before their name proper, <Faculty title> <Faculty Name>.
 This can be tricky while learning who is who, but I’m sure you’ll get the hang of it in no time, you are after all a Wizard!
 On the flip side of the coin, you have a title too!
 Faculty should address someone enrolled in our school as Apprentice, Or Magister, <Your name right here>.
 If your title is forgotten a polite reminder is never out of line.
 Here is a "Cheat Sheet" that will always have the correct title of a faculty member should you need a little reminder.